tonaljs/tonal/API.md

 ## `chord.type`

-Get the type of the chord (can be 'M', 'm', '7' or 'o' to represent major, minot, dominant and diminished respectively)
+Given a triad notes, get it's type (can be 'M', 'm', '7' or 'o' to represent major, minor, dominant and diminished respectively)

 It assumes that the chord is not inverted (first note is always the tonic)